itsee-birmingham/standalone_collation_editor/README.md

 This variable should be a string and should be the text the collation editor needs to display for any witnesses which omit the entire collation unit.
 The default, which will be used if this variable is not present, is 'om unit'.
 Until version 2.0.0 the default text was 'om verse'.

+- #### ```omCategories```

+**This variable can be overwritten in individual project settings**

+This variable should be an array of strings.
+If provided the editor will be give the option to categorise om readings using the labels in the array in the Order Readings screen.

 - #### ```showCollapseAllUnitsButton```

 **This variable can be overwritten in individual project settings**